DCRS-project/Demonstration-CRS/README.md

-# Good Examples Make Better Learners
+# Broadening the View: Demonstration-augmented Prompt Learning for Conversational Recommendation

-This repo contains code and data for the paper: "Good Examples Make Better Learners - Improving Conversational Recommendation with Informative Demonstrations".
+This repo contains code and data for the paper: "Broadening the View: Demonstration-augmented Prompt Learning for Conversational Recommendation".

 ## 1. Setup